Birds of Prey (1930 film): Notes

 Rupert Downing also contributed to the screenplay.

 The film's art direction was by Clifford Pember.

 Jack Hawkins made his screen debut in this film.

 The play on which this film is based was produced in London at the Haymarket Theatre in 1928.
-The play, under the title, The Perfect Alibi, was produced on Broadway at the Charles Hopkins Theatre on Broadway from November 1928 through July 1929.
+The play, under the title, The Perfect Alibi, was produced on Broadway at the Charles Hopkins Theatre from November 1928 through July 1929.